Händel – Hercules

 Joyce DiDonato put in a very strong performance, both vocally and as a tragic actress.
 Egged on by Christie, she took “Where shall I fly?
 Where hide this guilty head? at a furious pace without accident.
 Earlier, in act 2, it had seemed as if “Cease, ruler of the day, to rise” would be one of those rare, magic moments in the opera house when the audience is reduced to breathless silence and time is suspended.
 I thought way back to Arleen Auger in Alcina.
 DiDonato, kneeling at the stage apron, took the da capo still quieter and more slowly… until the magic was shattered and the aria utterly ruined by a mobile phone on the front row, which struck up with the overture to Carmen.
 Christie was visibly enraged, and at the interval led the culprit to the side and berated her in full sight of the still-applauding audience.

 Luc Bondy, as Christie also said in that radio interview, certainly gets his singers to act: this was an evening of music theatre, no doubt about that.
 “Around” the acting, as it were, the production (booed on the opening night) was largely unobtrusive.
-When the curtain rose, what we saw might have been a set for Elektra: there were the shuttered concrete bunker walls, there the broke colossal statue lying in pieces in the sand, familiar from so many productions of Strauss’s work.
+When the curtain rose, what we saw might have been a set for Elektra: there were the shuttered concrete bunker walls, there the broken colossal statue in pieces in the sand, familiar from so many productions of Strauss’s work.
 And it was easy to guess, right then, that the statue would make an appearance complete at the end.
 It did.

 It was a single set, with occasionally some stairs sliding out here, for the chorus to stand or sit on, or a rectangular opening appearing there, letting in strong sunlight.
 Hercules was, as I mentioned, dressed as a modern soldier in mud-spattered great-coat.
 Dejanira and Iole wore nicely-pleated cocktail dresses.
 And the rest of the cast were dressed in that studiedly ordinary way – like clipart figures in a PowerPoint presentation, or 20-somethings at a papal rally – favoured by, say, Peter Sellars: plain, coloured tops, plain skirts or trousers, sensible shoes.